Health in China: Environment and health

 China's rapid development has led to numerous environmental problems which all have a direct impact on health.
 According to Kan (2009) the environmental issues include "outdoor and indoor air pollution, water shortages and pollution, desertification, and soil pollution".
 Of these, Kan (2009) states that the most detrimental one is the outdoor air pollution for which China has become known.
 In Liu et al.'s research (2018) on this issue specifically, the major health effects are listed as "including adverse cardiovascular, respiratory, pulmonary, and other health-related outcomes".
 The air pollution is not limited to industrial cities.
 In fact, due to the fact that rural Chinese people still use fuels such as coal for cooking, the World Health Organization attributes more premature deaths to that sort of air pollution than to China's ambient air pollution.
 In addition, many factories are located in the countryside, which exacerbates rural air pollution.
 Despite China's notoriously poor air quality, Matus et al. (2011) have found that the severity of China's air pollution has been declining over the years.

 Finally, as described by Kan (2018) and Wu, et al. (1999) another major contributor to adverse health effects related to environmental issues is water pollution.
 In rural areas, this is once again due to factories located nearby.
 In urban areas on the other hand, China's water sanitation systems have not yet caught up with the needs of the population.
 As a result, the water is often contaminated with human waste and is not considered potable.
 Ingestion of contaminated water has caused diseases such as cholera.

-Iodine deficiency

-China has problems in certain western provinces in iodine deficiency.
+Climate change

 Infection from animals

 The first known human contraction of Avian Influenza (bird flu), after contact with live poultry in February 2018, was diagnosed to a woman living in the Jiangsu Province of China.

 Pig-human transmission of the Streptococcus suis bacteria was reported in 2005, which led to 38 deaths in and around Sichuan province, an unusually high number.
 Although the bacteria exists in other pig rearing countries, the pig-human transmission has only been reported in China.